Conte-Ecology/conteStreamTemperature_northeast/manuscripts/northeast_temperature_ms2.md

 ----------------
 Thanks to A. Rosner for thoughtful discussions related to the analysis and inference.

-J. Walker for database management and discussions.
+J. Walker for database creation and management, development of the Interactive Catchment Explorer, and discussions.

 Groups who provided data